mdeloof/statig/README.md

 }
 ```

-You will then be required to use the `handle_with_context` method so submit events to the state machine.
+You will then be required to use the `handle_with_context` method to submit events to the state machine.

 ```rust
 state_machine.handle_with_context(&Event::TimerElapsed, &mut context);